 Workarounds: 1.
 Use C.vars and a Global Variable, instead of using this method.
 2. Root cause is that C.Secret() in Collectors and Pipeline Functions has access only to secrets that were created before the last restart.
 Therefore, restart Worker Processes to refresh the method's access.

-Fix: Planned for LogStream 3.1..1.
+Fix: In 3.1.1.